TencentARC/Video-Holmes/README.md

-# Video-Holmes
-Video-Holmes: Can MLLM Think Like Holmes for Complex Video Reasoning?
+# Video-Holmes: Can MLLM Think Like Holmes for Complex Video Reasoning?